-It allows me to see and understand, first hand, key issues in our community through a different lens.
+It allows me to see and understand, firsthand, key issues in our community through a different lens.
 Architects are leaders in our community.
-Working alongside them in this organization has opened my eyes about the true value of design.
+Working alongside them in this organization has opened my eyes to the true value of design.

 What relationships have you created?

 I have developed lifelong relationships with some of the most inspirational architects in our community.
 They are in big firms, smaller firms, or sole practitioners.
 I have also had the opportunity to connect with our elected officials.
 Priceless!

 What project are you working on now?

 Swenson Say Fagét’s success stems from providing unique structural engineering solutions for a very wide variety of project types, from commercial, public, educational, and historic to multi-family to single-family residential.
 Current or recently completed projects include the UW Haring Center Design-Build Renovation, Sunset Gardens Design-Build Senior Housing in Renton, Point Ruston Multi-family Apartments, Historic 419 Occidental (FX McRory’s)/Railspur Renovation, Green Lake Library Historic Renovation and Seismic Upgrade, 2607 Second Avenue Office Building Seismic Upgrade and Renovation, Port Angeles Field Arts and Events Center, Lummi Tribe Training and Tech Center, multiple projects with University Prep, Bouldering Projects in multiple US cities, and various tech company tenant improvement projects.

 How do you explain what you do for a living?

 Simply stated, I make sure buildings don’t fall down.
 However, I think we are more than that.
 We are an essential component of a team of professionals that ensures that buildings are safe for the public.
 We must look at “What happens if…”.
 When it comes to renovating old buildings, I like to think that when the job is done nobody knows we were there…our “Leave No Trace” philosophy.